Improving Model Performance

 Dropouts

-Dropouts are a regularization method in which certain neurons are dropped out or their associated parameters are not updated within the training loop during passes over training batches.
+Dropouts are a regularization method in which certain neurons are dropped out or their associated parameters are not updated within the training loop during passes over training mini-batches.
 The idea is that not updating all of the weights/parameters during each weight update can result in reduced overfitting and improved generalization.
 How many neurons will be dropped in each weight update is controlled by the p parameter.
 In the example model architecture below, I am applying dropouts between each fully connected layer, which will cause a random 30% of the neurons to not be updated with each weight/parameter update.
 Note that I do not use dropouts after the final fully connected layer.
 Dropouts are implemented in PyTorch using nn.Dropout().

 There is currently some debate as to whether dropouts are still necessary.
 With the advent and wide adoption of batch normalization, dropouts have generally been used less frequently.
 Analysts are using batch normalization as a means to potentially reduce overfitting and improve generalization as opposed to dropouts, and including both dropouts and batch normalization may be unnecessary.
 Again, analysts have varying opinions.
 I generally prefer to use batch normalization as opposed to dropouts.
 However, you may want to experiment with dropouts as a potential means to improve model performance.
+Note that dropout methods are also available for convolutional layers.

 class myFCNDrop(nn.Module):